inbo/collective-access/README.md

 - log re-use of objects ~ loans, both internal and external

 Additional functionalities that this application could cover
-- log the value
+- log the value of the objects so future decision making can occur without the lead scientists' involvement
-- log curatorial activities
+- log curatorial activities that can influence the quality of the objects

 ----

-Currently loaded:
-- xml-file:	INBO_profiel_028.xml
-- INBO test:	18.203.229.50/ca
+INBO test:	18.203.229.50/ca.
+Currently loaded: INBO_profiel_028.xml